San Marcos Civic Center station

-San Marcos Civic Center is a station on North County Transit District's SPRINTER light rail line.
+San Marcos Civic Center station is a station on North County Transit District's SPRINTER hybrid rail line.
 It serves the heart of San Marcos, California.
 It is located at the intersection of San Marcos Boulevard and West Mission Road.
 A preview service stopped at San Marcos Civic Center on December 28, 2007, and regular service commenced March 9, 2008.